 The Colonial Opportunity Grant Funds will be used to improve outcomes for EL and LI students in a variety of ways.
 We acknowledge that there are gaps in outcomes for EL and LI students compared to their peers and have developed a multi-pronged approach using the available Opportunity Funding in combination with other funding sources.
-This gap has widened with the impact of COVID-19.
-The vast majority of our activities that targeted these populations in 2020-21 will be sustained using Opportunity Funds in 2021-22.
+The vast majority of our activities that targeted these populations in 2019-20 will be sustained using Opportunity Funds in 2020-21.

 Colonial has invested significant support for our EL population through additional personnel that impacts EL students across the district with an emphasis on improved academic outcomes.
 In 2019-20, we hired an EL Specialist, EL Coach and an additional EL Teacher to provide a combination of professional development and job embedded coaching/support to both EL teachers and general education teachers who have EL students in their classrooms.
 Although the year was interrupted, much of our professional development and support had begun to show improvements in teaching EL students.
-We will hire additional EL teachers and tutors to support this population in 2021-22.
+This will continue in 2020-21.